 - It is not an appropriate alternative as this statement announces the net cash flow only, and it may not be useful as an alternative for the income statement.

-- It is not an effective means since this is not a reliable indicator of the financial position of the enterprise as it generally neglects the working capital part.
+- It is not an effective means since this is not a reliable indicator of the financial position of the company as it generally neglects the working capital part.

-- It is established on the prior records.
-No eventual planning can be accurately contrived except if some other document follows it.
+- As it is established on the prior records, no consequent planning can be accurately planned except if some other document follows it.

 - It is of a factual nature.